trentwatt/flyover/README.md

 ## Configurating

-To make this work with an alternative common crawl subgraph, the following steps are before you:
+To make this work with an different common crawl subgraph, the following steps are before you:

 - Swap out the edgelist in /api/data/edges.txt with an edgelist of your choosing
 - Make the appropriate modifications to /client/src/config.js